rgsone/slim-lazy-controller-connector/README.md

 	);

-in addition, it is possible to name route, add conditions and add a middlewares for the same route
+In addition, it is possible to name route, add conditions and add a middlewares for the same route

 	$connector->connectRoutes(

-		'MyController',
+		'\MyController',

 		array(
 			'/foo/:id' => array(